jomonavi/geographic-points-clustering/README.md

 A coding challenge for a Platform Engineer.

 One of the most enduring technical challenges at MakeSpace involves generating the routes that our vans and trucks run every day.
 A good routing algorithm has to take a group of points on a map and group them according to how many vans we want to run that day.
+Your job will be to implement this step.

 ## Instructions